I’m reading a book by Edward de Bono titled, The Happiness Purpose. In it, he states something that I thought was counter-intuitive:

 This didn’t make sense to me.
 I can agree that without the ability to decide, there is no freedom, but no freedom UNTIL you decide?
 I didn’t get that.

 But as I read statement over a few more times, I began to understand his point.

 The price of freedom is making a decision.
 Yes, making a decision costs you freedom–you’ve eliminated other options–and that is the price you pay for your freedom.
-Because if you never make a decision, you never exercise your freedom.
+BUT if you never make a decision, you never exercise your freedom.
 It remains in an unactualized limbo, a potential freedom–which is valuable, but incomplete.

 Victor Frankl talks about freedom and decision in his famous book Man’s Search for Meaning, where he describes maintaining his freedom as a prisoner in a Nazi concentration camp.
 If I remember right, he wrote about honing in on his locus of control.
-For Frankl, the locus of control that the Nazis could not touch was his decision on the meaning of events.
+For Frankl, the locus of control that the Nazis could not touch was his decision about the meaning of events.
 That was where he found and exercised his freedom.
 And this illustrates de Bono’s point as well.
 The possible meanings Frankl could choose from were infinite.
-But it was only in actually deciding on the meaning that he exercised his freedom.
+But it was in deciding on the meaning that he exercised his freedom.